javiccano/academic-kickstart/content/home/experience.md

   Hired by the Data Science Talent Program at Santander Group.
 Carried out ETL tasks in the data lake of the company:

   * Study and optimisation of a PoC, written in Java language, for the extraction of information from a database warehoused in Hive/Impala (through Hue), and its subsequent transmission, processing and visualisation in Kibana.
 Other involved technologies were: Apache Maven, Apache Spark, MapReduce, and HDFS.
-  * Collaboration in a data migration project: execution, validation and optimisation of processes and MySQL queries to ETL data warehoused in Hive/Impala (through Hue), according to a pre-established mesh (Control-M).
+  * Collaboration in a data migration project: execution, validation and optimisation of processes and SQL queries to ETL data warehoused in Hive/Impala (through Hue), according to a pre-established mesh (Control-M).
   """

 [[experience]]